gmailgem/gmail/README.md

 end
 ```

-Save all attachments in the "Faxes" label to a local folder (uses functionality from `Mail` gem):
+Save all attachments from the "Faxes" label to a local folder (uses functionality from `Mail` gem):

 ```ruby
 folder = Dir.pwd # for example